sfigg/commercialization-public/test/hlk/testref/ipsec-task-offload-v2-manual-test.md

 7. After the Test software installation, the next step is to examine the configuration file and to make some adjustments to accommodate local environment specific setting.

-8. First examine the IPsec\_Controller’s configuration files found in \[SystemDrive\]\\iketest folder.
+8. First examine the IPsec\_Controller's configuration files found in \[SystemDrive\]\\iketest folder.
 There are two configuration files on the IPsec\_Controller machine.
-Assuming 10.199.48.214 and 2001:4898:1b:1040:2046:c2fb:5a16:d1c1 are the (CorpNIC’s) IPv4 and IPv6 addresses of IPsec\_Controller’s machine respectively, you should expect something like this in one of the configuration files called Microsoft.CoreNetworking.ScenarioServer.config.
+Assuming 10.199.48.214 and 2001:4898:1b:1040:2046:c2fb:5a16:d1c1 are the (CorpNIC's) IPv4 and IPv6 addresses of IPsec\_Controller's machine respectively, you should expect something like this in one of the configuration files called Microsoft.CoreNetworking.ScenarioServer.config.

     ![scenarioserver.config](images/hck-win8-lan-ipsecscenarioserverconfig.png)

-9. Next, examine the IPsec\_Controller’s controller configuration by opening the following file:
+9. Next, examine the IPsec\_Controller's controller configuration by opening the following file:

     ![perseusaddin](images/hck-win8-lan-ipsecperseusaddin.png)

 10. There is one configuration file on the IPsec\_Client machine.
-Examine the IPsec\_Client’s scenarioServer configuration Microsoft.CoreNetworking.ScenarioServer.config.
-It should have the IPsec\_Client’s IPv4 and/or IPv6 addresses registered as well.
+Examine the IPsec\_Client's scenarioServer configuration Microsoft.CoreNetworking.ScenarioServer.config.
+It should have the IPsec\_Client's IPv4 and/or IPv6 addresses registered as well.

     This configuration file defines how the IPsec\_Controller machine test kit program would communicate with the local and the remote IPsec\_Client test programs to perform the logo certification process.
 The IPsec\_Controller and IPsec\_Client IPv4 and IPv6 addresses should all be registered in this configuration file.